 Avoid giving out any unnecessary personal information.
 If a website is asking for your social security number before allowing you to make the purchase, assume that its a fraudulent website.

 Don’t purchase your Nintendo Switch via wire transfers or gift cards not related to that site.
 Obviously, if you have a Best Buy gift card and you’re on the Best Buy website making a purchase, then using that gift card is fine.
 However, if you’re on an online store’s website that is requesting an iTunes gift card as a form of payment, then that’s when you should be concerned.
 Also, wire transfers are suspicious too.
 This is because both of these forms of payment are non-traceable, making it almost impossible for the victim to get their money back.
+Another form of payment to watch for are mobile payment apps such as Zelle, CashApp, Venmo, or PayPal.

 Social Catfish is Here to Help You!